Mila Kunis Knocks The Paparazzi Dead In Ripped Boyfriend Jeans & Zero Makeup

 Mila Kunis doesn’t need much to turn heads.
 The Family Guy actress now comes with somewhat of a reputation for being Hollywood’s unofficial no-makeup queen, with the 36-year-old’s latest paparazzi photos appearing to be proof.

-Photos obtained by The Daily Mail showed the actress out and about in Los Angeles, California on Thursday.
-Mila was reported to have visited Alfred coffee shop – the star was photographed carrying a black-and-white takeout bag from the dining joint.
+Photos obtained by The Daily Mail showed the actress out and about in Los Angeles, California, on Thursday.
+Mila reportedly visited Alfred coffee shop as the star was photographed carrying a black-and-white takeout bag from the dining joint.
 Style-wise, it looked like Mila had nailed summer chic.
-The brunette was snapped rocking a ripped pair of light jeans with a boyfriend cut – a just-above-the-ankle finish here seemed perfect for showcasing a pair of white Converse sneakers.
+The brunette was snapped rocking a ripped pair of light jeans with a boyfriend cut — a just-above-the-ankle finish here seemed perfect for showcasing a pair of white Converse sneakers.
 Mila had paired her jeans with a bit of a nautical theme from a striped tank top in navy and white shades, with a small knotted detail at the waist adding feminine flourishes.

 Mila was spotted in dark shades, but the actress wasn’t hiding her naturally beautiful face.
 The star appeared fully makeup-free, with her attractive features clearly visible.
 Likewise fuss-free was Mila’s long brown hair and what appeared to be nothing in the way of accessories.